Tosche/Glyphs-Scripts/README.md

 * **Generate ss20 for All-Glyph Access:** Writes OpenType ss20 feature for all glyphs in the font.
 Copy glyphs names with slashes and paste it to an OT-savvy application, and activate ss20 to see the glyphs.
 * **Nudge-move by Numerical Value:** (GUI) Nudge-moves selected nodes by the values specified in the window. *Vanilla required.*
 * **Report Metrics Keys:** (GUI) Reports possibly wrong keys.
 It reports non-existent glyphs in the keys, glyphs using different keys in each layer, and nested keys. *Vanilla required.*
+* **Transform Images with Proper Maths** (GUI) Batch scale and move images in selected layers, using the maths you learned at school.
+Based on mekkablue's Transform Images script. *Vanilla required.*
 ## Outline Check
 * **Report Glyphs with Acute-angled Node:** Reports glyphs that have nodes with very acute angle (default: less than 15 degrees).